rdebusscher/microstream-legacy-type-mapping/README.md

 This is done by the program `ConvertStorage` that is available in the _new_ module.

-From now on, the `ShowLeads` program does not mention mapping anymore because no data in another format is available than the one the program itself uses.
-But the old program `Leads` is still able to read the data, just as we did before.
+From now on, the  `NewLeadsProgram` program does not mention mapping anymore because no data in another format is available than the one the program itself uses.
+But the old program is still able to read the data, just as we did before but without the _reference_ field.

 ## Manual Mapping

 If the automatic mapping doesn't provide you with the desired result, because the mapping based on the Levenshtein distance for words matches incorrect properties, or you have performed a class name refactoring, you can configure the mapping yourself.

-The mapping in this example, see directory _manual_ does not involve creating multiple instances as depicted in this class diagram
+Suppose that in another alternative universe, you first had created your application around `Contacts` and you want to restructure the data to `Leads` and additional instances for address and country.

 ![](LegacyTypeMapping.png)

-To handle such cases, have a look at the next section called complex and how a _Legacy Type Handler_ can solve this problem.
-For now, we use the simpler _Legacy Type Mapping_ functionality of MicroStream.
+The mapping functionality cannot handle this complex restructuring and you need to use a custom handler for that which will be covered in the last example with a _Legacy Type Handler_.

-In this manual example, we want to rename the class from `Contact` to `Lead` and add, remove and rename a few properties.
+The rename of the class is something that can be done and will be explored in this example.
+We will rename the class from `Contact` to `Lead` and add, remove and rename a few properties.

 When creating and configuring the _StorageManager_ you can provide the mapping that needs to be performed to the `EmbeddedStorageFoundation`.